pyqcm-project/pyqcm/docs/source/options.rst

     "PRIMME_preconditionning", "0", "Choose of preconditionner to solve ground state (if qcm_wed was compiled with PRIMME): 0 (No preconditionning), 1 (Jacobi preconditionner)"
-    "cuba2D_mineval", "1024", "minimum number of integrand evaluations in CUBA (2D)" "cuba3D_mineval", "16000", "minimum number of integrand evaluations in CUBA (3D)" "dim_max_print", "64", "Maximum dimension for printing vectors and matrices" "kgrid_side", "32", "number of wavevectors on the side in a fixed wavevector grid" "max_dim_full", "256", "Maximum dimension for using full diagonalization" "max_iter_BL", "600", "Maximum number of iterations in the band Lanczos procedure" "max_iter_CF", "400", "Maximum number of iterations in the continuous fraction Lanczos procedure" "max_iter_QN", "60", "maximum number of iterations in the quasi-Newton method"
+    "cuba2D_mineval", "1024", "minimum number of integrand evaluations in CUBA (2D)" "cuba3D_mineval", "16000", "minimum number of integrand evaluations in CUBA (3D)" "kgrid_side", "32", "number of wavevectors on the side in a fixed wavevector grid" "max_dim_full", "256", "Maximum dimension for using full diagonalization" "max_dim_print", "64", "Maximum dimension for printing vectors and matrices" "max_iter_BL", "600", "Maximum number of iterations in the band Lanczos procedure" "max_iter_CF", "400", "Maximum number of iterations in the continuous fraction Lanczos procedure" "max_iter_QN", "60", "maximum number of iterations in the quasi-Newton method"